xyproto/onthefly/README.md

 * HTML and CSS can be generated together, but be presented as two seperate (but linked) files.
 * Could be used to set up a diskless webserver that generates all the content on the fly (something similar could also be achieved by using templates that are not stored on disk).

+New/experimental features:
-* Can also be used for generating WebGL graphics with Three.JS on the fly. [new feature]
+* Generating WebGL graphics with Three.JS on the fly.
+* Generate AngularJS applications on the fly.

 Online API Documentation
 ------------------------